syenlxyz/Left-4-Dead-2-Map-Selector/README.md

 ## 2. Installation
 Skip this step if you have already have Anaconda or Miniconda installed in your computer.

 If you don't already have Anaconda or Miniconda installed in your computer, double-click `setup.bat` to download and perform one-time installation of Miniconda.

+Do not close the command prompt until you see `Press any key to continue . . .` (it means that the installation is complete).

 ## 3. Usage
 Double-click `run.bat` to execute the program.

+Do not close the command prompt when you are using the program (closing the command prompt will also close the program).